 Onto the mains I opted for the buttered parmesan linguini with white truffle.
-The pasta was delicate in flavour even when it became one with the sauce, which meant the earthy aroma of the truffles took centre stage.
+The pasta was delicate in flavour even when it became one with the sauce, which meant the permeating sweet pong of the truffles took centre stage.
 I can imagine that if this was the game plan, it made perfect sense.

 Millefoglie – vanilla cream, mixed berry sorbet, compote $130.
-Lush vanilla cream sandwiched between rich butter biscuit layers which were lifted by the spritely berry components.
+This was lush vanilla cream sandwiched between rich butter biscuit layers, boosted-up with spritely berry components.

 We moved onto the cocktail lounge after dinner to settle the evening with a mighty fine Macallan 12 Old Fashioned paired with some petit fours.

 When did I go?
 November 2014

 The damage: Expect to pay ¥2000-¥2500 (£195-£250) per head

-The good: The goodness comes in blasts here, the refined Italian dining is classy stuff.
-The service was top notch too as our front of house knew everything about the food and it’s a place that isn’t shy about giving you exuberance in spades.
+The good: The goodness comes in blasts here, the refined Italian cookery is classy stuff.
+The service was top notch too as our front of house knew everything about the food, and it’s a place that isn’t shy about giving you exuberance in spades.
 I would suggest coming here if you have deep pockets as the white truffles are a must as is the limoncello soufflé.

 The bad: Despite being 3 star Michelin rated restaurant it didn’t blow me away.
 It was good but not great for what I’ve experienced before.